Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 Morning: Hotel S'Ena to Nebida — 44 km (27 miles)

-Afternoon: Nebida to Portovesme ferry — 24 km (15 miles) | Carloforte pier to Hotel Hieracon — 1 km (0.5 miles)
+Afternoon: Nebida to Portovesme Ferry — 24 km (15 miles) | Carloforte Pier to Hotel Hieracon — 1 km (0.5 miles)

 What to Expect:

-Hotel S’Ena to Nebida:
+Hotel S’Ena to Nebida

 Today is a long ride day!
-We suggest that you plan your stops, based on your interests and ability to cope with ascents and possible wind.
-Keep in mind that at the end of your ride, you will take a ferry to the Island of San Pietro, and you likely don’t want to miss the 7:00 p.m. ferry (although there is a later one).
-The day includes long climbs, but also a total of 25 km (15 miles) of exhilarating and sometimes technical descents.
+We recommend planning your stops in advance based on your interests and your ability to manage ascents and possible winds.
+Keep in mind that you’ll take a ferry to San Pietro Island at the end of your ride—you likely won’t want to miss the 7:00 p.m. ferry (though a later one is available).
+The day includes several long climbs, along with approximately 25 km (15 miles) of exhilarating—and at times technical—descents.

-Nebida to Portovesme:
+Nebida to Portovesme

-Ferry ride to San Pietro Island:
+Ferry Ride to San Pietro Island

 Included Meals: Breakfast